 Fixed-indemnity insurance is a form of health coverage that helps offset the payments of costly medical expenses as a substitute for income if you cannot work for medical reasons.
 Fixed-indemnity insurance is not regulated under the ACA.
 It thus does not require coverage on essential health benefits, may discriminate based on pre-existing conditions, and does not require a cap on annual out-of-pocket spending.

 Mira offers an affordable health coverage solution to ensure all your basic health needs!
-Plans start at just $25 per month and offer highly discounted rates on prescriptions and lab screenings, and virtual care.
+Plans start at just $25 average per month and offer highly discounted rates on prescriptions and lab screenings, and virtual care.
 Sign up yourself, the whole family, or even your business!

 What is Fixed Indemnity Health Insurance